RichRich2112/Aurora-Borealis-Lighting/README.md

 An advanced ambient lighting application for the Hubitat Elevation platform.
 This app creates immersive, shifting environments by dynamically cycling coordinated color profiles across your selected smart bulbs with smooth wave transitions.

 It is designed to work seamlessly with **Z-Wave, Zigbee, and Matter RGBW bulbs**.
-It features robust event suppression to filter out self-generated commands across all protocols, an optional state capture/restore machine, physical button controllers to easily trigger or cancel the effects, and dynamic theme cycling via button holds with mobile push notifications.
+It features robust event suppression to filter out self-generated commands across all protocols, an optional state capture/restore machine, physical or virtual button controllers to easily trigger or cancel the effects, and dynamic theme cycling via button holds with mobile push notifications.

 ## Features